Mission Programs for Employees

 The Catholic Intellectual Tradition (CIT) Series brings together faculty over lunch or dinner to extend the dialogue between faith and culture, a dialogue that is so characteristic of Catholic teaching institutions.
-The Office of Mission and Ministry encourages all full-time faculty members to attend each dialogue.
+The Office of Mission & Ministry encourages all full-time faculty members to attend each dialogue.

 Celebration of Welcome

-In the fall semester, the Office of Mission and Ministry sponsors a luncheon for all newly hired faculty and staff members.
+In the fall semester, the Office of Mission & Ministry sponsors a luncheon for all newly hired faculty and staff members.
 New employees are accompanied by their department chairs or supervisors to join in a festive lunch marking their incorporation into the Iona community.
-At the luncheon, a current staff or faculty member of the Iona community shares their personal reflection on how they live the mission of Iona College.
+At the luncheon, a current staff or faculty member of the Iona community shares their personal reflection on how they live the mission of Iona University.